Showing all 9 results

 In 1990 Max Prick van Wely wrote 24 preludes for piano in Romantic style.
 At his suggestion I worked through these and arranged the most beautiful parts (in my opinion): Nos.
 1, 24 and 19.
 In this way the Three Preludes in Romantic Style saw the light of day in the summer of 1991 in close and amicable collaboration.
 The first Prelude has served as a required piece for Grade exams in Belgium.
 The pieces are recorded on CD AB I-01.

 This keyboard arrangement of Bernstein’s ‘Maria’ from the musical West Side Story stands midway between a literal transcription and a free fantasy (paraphrase).
 First one hears the theme based on the sensual rocking rhythm of the habanera, as given by Bernstein.
 Quasi-improvising, moving a little further away from the original, the theme is then spun around with typical pianistic accompaniment figures.
 A music example can be heard at AB I-06.

 The well-known Poème by Fibich is best known in the arrangement for violin and piano by the famous violinist Jan Kubelik; the original keyboard piece is rarely heard anymore, possibly because it is only ten bars long.
 The current arrangement first presents the keyboard piece in its original setting.
 Then the theme is repeated in a varied way.
-In a simple way I have tried to give this composition a bit more ‘volume’ and to make it suitable for performance on stage.
+Thus I have tried to give this composition a bit more ‘volume’ and to make it suitable for performance on stage.